-Vice President, Center for Community and Economic Opportunity
+Vice President, Center for Economic Opportunity

-The Center for Community and Economic Opportunity advances a two-generation strategy to help parents achieve financial stability while preparing their children to succeed in school and life.
+The Center for Economic Opportunity advances a two-generation strategy to help parents achieve financial stability while preparing their children to succeed in school and life.
 This work promotes high-quality early learning experiences for children and economic assets for families as well as the parenting skills and community supports needed to alleviate the challenges that can jeopardize children’s long-term learning, behavior and health.